Renal Calculi, Nephrolithiasis

 Excerpt

 Renal calculi are a common cause of blood in the urine (hematuria) and pain in the abdomen, flank, or groin.
-They occur in one in 11 people at some time in their lifetimes with men affected 2 to 1 over women.
+They occur in 1 of every 11 people in the United States at some time in their lifetimes, with men affected 2 to 1 over women.
 Development of the stones is related to decreased urine volume or increased excretion of stone-forming components such as calcium, oxalate, uric acid, cystine, xanthine, and phosphate.
-Calculi may also be caused by low urinary citrate levels or excessive urinary acidity.

-Renal calculi present with excruciating pain and most patients present to the emergency department in agony.
-A single event does not cause kidney failure but recurrent renal calculi can damage the tubular epithelial cells, which can lead to functional loss of the renal parenchyma.
+Calculi may also be caused by low urinary citrate levels (an inhibitor of stone formation) or excessive urinary acidity.
+Renal calculi may present with excruciating pain, and most patients present to the emergency department in agony.
+A single event does not cause kidney failure, but recurrent renal calculi can damage the tubular epithelial cells, leading to functional loss of the renal parenchyma.

 Publication types